Start building your teams, integrate your tools and create on-call schedules.

 Write the API endpoint that AWS API Gateway provided in the "Webhook URL" text field.

 To make our test more reliable by not sending all alerts to the Jira installation as issues, add an Alert Filter with a tag matching condition for a tag such as "jira".
-Name the integration as desired; it’s named LambdaJiraWebhook here.
+Give a name to the integration.
+We’ve named is as LambdaJiraWebhook in this example.

 After configuring the integration click Save Integration.